namshi/namshi.github.com/source/_posts/2017-05-28-rewriting-the-catalog-api.markdown

 - static pages (https://en-ae.namshi.com/women/)
 - product details (https://en-ae.namshi.com/buy-anaya-patchwork-detail-kaftan-for-women-kaftans-263349.html)
-- product search and suggestion (https://en-ae.namshi.com/women-clothing-arabian_clothing/)
+- product listing with search and suggestions (https://en-ae.namshi.com/women-clothing-arabian_clothing/)

 Static pages, which are HTML files prepared by our content team, are stored on the file system.
 The product details are a set of product-specific information; the bulk of that information is stored in Redis so that we only have to go to the database to fetch stock availability for a particular product (as we want that to be real-time and extremely accurate).
 Product search and suggestions are powered by Solr, using keys based on product category, brand and so on.